Natnael772/asymetric-technical-challenge/docs/ARCHITECTURE.md

 # Architecture Documentation

-This document provides an overview of the Auto-Generated Blog Platform architecture, including component descriptions, data flow, and deployment workflow.
+This document provides an overview of the project architecture, including component descriptions, data flow, and deployment workflow.

 ## System Overview